open-ephys/bonsai-onix1-docs/articles/hardware/breakout/analog-io.md

 - `DeviceName` is set to "BreakoutBoard/AnalogIO".
 This links the `AnalogInput` operator to the corresponding configuration operator.

-`Clock`, `AnalogData` are members of `DigitalInputDataFrame` which are each selected by a [MemberSelector](xref:Bonsai.Expressions.MemberSelectorBuilder) operator.
+`Clock`, `AnalogData` are members of `AnalogInputDataFrame` which are each selected by a [MemberSelector](xref:Bonsai.Expressions.MemberSelectorBuilder) operator.
 They contain the
-<xref:OpenEphys.Onix1.ContextTask.AcquisitionClockHz>-based sample times, analog sample values,
+<xref:OpenEphys.Onix1.ContextTask.AcquisitionClockHz>-based sample times and analog sample values,
 respectively.
 The [MatrixWriter](xref:Bonsai.Dsp.MatrixWriter) operators save the selected members to files with the following format: `analog-clock_<filecount>.raw` and `analog-data_<filecount>.raw`, respectively.